haraka/Haraka/docs/tutorials/SettingUpOutbound.md

 Now edit config/smtp.ini - change the port to 587.

-Next we setup our plugins - all we need is the auth plugin:
+Next we setup our plugins - all we need is the tls and auth plugin.
+AUTH capability is only advertised after TLS/SSL negotiation (except for connections from the local host):

+    echo "tls
-    echo "auth/flat_file" > config/plugins
+    auth/flat_file" > config/plugins

 Now edit the flat file password file, and put in an appropriate username and password: